Powered paragliding (PPG) equipment – typical setup

 The paramotor below is the Miniplane Top 80.
 These paramotors are good for pilots whose base weight is less 200 lb.
-These are the lightest and most agile paramotors available in the world and are our top seller.
+These are the lightest and most agile paramotors available in the world and are very popular, have the most comfortable harness, the most options, and known track record per safety, longevity, and quality.
 Bigger pilots can purchase the Miniplane Polini or Minari.
 The Polini Thor 130 engine weighs almost the same as the Minari 180.
 The latter has a 40% larger engine but is not as quiet as the former.

-This pilot likes the Miniplane low hang-point models (ABM) because he is primarily a PG (free flying) pilot and, more importantly, we train pilots on the standard PG harnesses which have low hang-points.
+The pilot in the photo above likes the Miniplane low hang-point models (ABM) because he is primarily a PG (free flying) pilot and, more importantly, we train pilots on the standard PG harnesses which have low hang-points.
 Low hang-points give pilots more input from the glider than high hang-points which is why PG pilots always prefer low hang-points.
 After pilots learn to fly a paraglider without a motor on a low hang-point harness, it is much easier for them to transition to a paramotor with low hang-points because the handling and feeling will be similar.
 The downside of the low hang-point paramotor is that there is more motion of the entire paramotor which, for some, can be objectionable.
 Experienced pilots prefer more input from the wing as it helps them fly more safely.

 Go to Miniplane-USA for the description and prices of the Miniplane paramotors.
 Orders for paramotors are placed with Southwest Airsports.